davidshare/DevopsDemo/README.md

 # DevopsDemo
-Simple scripts to deploy a react project to an AWS instance
+A simple bash script to deploy a react project to an AWS instance

 ## How to deploy
 * Create an AWS free tier account